 “Part street theater, part performance art, part sporting event” — Pat Keck, of the 1980s inspiration for the project, World Sculpture Racing.

-Included in “the best art around Boston in 2015” — WBUR ARTery, Greg Cook
+“Among the best art around Boston” — WBUR ARTery, Greg Cook

 - The Community Sculpture Race at Danehy Park each April during the Cambridge Science Festival.
-This is an unjuried race; applications are due in April.
-PSR also participates in other Science Festival events, and some regional STEAM events.
+This is an unjuried race; applications are due by the last minute in April.

-PSR was founded in Cambridge, Massachusetts in 2014 as a revival of and tribute to World Sculpture Racing (WSR), which took place during Cambridge Arts River Festival events for five years in the 1980s, and in other locations nationally and worldwide.
-Please see the World Sculpture Racing page and subpages on this site to appreciate the genius of its founders and artists and to learn more about the sculpture racing aesthetic.
+PSR was founded in Cambridge, Massachusetts in 2014 (with its first events in 2015) as a revival of and tribute to World Sculpture Racing Society (WSRS), which took place during Cambridge Arts River Festival events for five years in the 1980s, and in other locations nationally and worldwide.
+It was founded by artists Geoffrey Koetsch and Kirby Scudder.
+A cousin genre, Kinetic Sculpture Racing (KSR), existed in California, but WSRS’s founders were not familiar with it.
+KSR, which now exists nationwide, including in Baltimore, Philadelphia, and now Lowell (The Lowell Kinetic Sculpture Race), is structured around engineering challenges of having to traverse water, sand, and mud.
+The WSRS genre, contrariwise, emerged from the arts–fine art sculpture, installation and performance arts, happenings, and was personally curated by Koetsch and Scudder.
+It also featured a strong kinetic component emblematized by Arthur Ganson’s work.
+Please see the World Sculpture Racing page to learn more about the sculpture racing genre.
 We thank WSR Co-Founder Geoffrey Koetsch for his kind mentorship.

 EMAIL: sculptureracing [at] gmail.com